Skip to content

 Why people love it

-Harbour House at the Waterfront offers a sophisticated seaside dining experience with a prime location.
-People love it for the panoramic views of the harbour and Table Mountain, the seafood-focused menu, and an elegant yet relaxed vibe.
-It is the quintessential Cape Town dinner: you watch boats in the marina and the mountain change colour at dusk while enjoying top-notch fish and wine.
-Many regulars call a meal here the highlight of their trip.
+Harbour House is the classic Cape Town dinner with a view.
+You get a wide view of the harbour and Table Mountain, a seafood menu, and an elegant but relaxed room.
+You can watch boats in the marina and see the mountain change colour at dusk while eating fish that arrived that morning.
+Many regulars call it the best meal of their trip.

 Tourists or locals?